Skip to navigation

-Going through a divorce is a painful experience fraught with difficult emotions that can make it difficult to think clearly.
+Going through a divorce is a painful experience fraught with difficult emotions that can make it hard to think clearly.
 Nonetheless, it is crucial to protect your interests and your family.
 With the help of a compassionate, assertive divorce lawyer, you can better navigate the divorce process and plan for the next chapter in your life.

-Divorce in Dekalb County, Georgia
+Divorce In Dekalb County, Georgia

 Although there are a number of fault-based grounds for divorce in Georgia — cruel and inhuman treatment, abandonment, imprisonment, and adultery — a no-fault divorce is typically granted when there has been an irretrievable breakdown of the marriage.
 Before a court will grant a no-fault divorce, however, the spouses must reach an agreement on key issues such as the division of property, child custody, visitation (parenting time), and child support.

-Division of Property
+Division Of Property

 In a divorce, marital property, such as the family home, bank accounts, stocks, retirement accounts, businesses, and debts must be divided according to Georgia’s rules of equitable distribution.
 This does not mean the marital property will be divided evenly, but in a way that is fair and reasonable.
 If the parties are unable to reach an agreement or do not have a prenuptial agreement in place, the court will intervene to make a determination on the division of marital property.